B2.2 Recall and demonstrate multiplication facts for 1 × 1 to 10 × 10 and related division facts.

 Collectively create a large poster that illustrates basic number facts.

-The poster can be created with different colors.
+The poster can be created with different colours.

 Ask students to identify patterns and connections between products.